Helping them grow personally and professionally

 What’s the biggest challenge you see the students facing?

-What are the benefits of the IQP experience for the students?
+What makes the off-campus IQP experience distinctive for the student?

 How do you see the students change over the entirety of the project experience?

 Seth: They change both professionally and personally during the projects.
 Often they become much more confident in themselves, whether in engaging with their sponsor, their faculty advisor, and their teammates, or in their ability to maneuver in a new place.
 Many become more comfortable with ambiguity and uncertainty as it relates to their project topics, and they learn how to problem solve in unfamiliar situations.Professionally, they begin to understand more of the relationships between technology choices in social, economic, and political contexts that broaden their thinking.
 They ask questions about what potential users or decision makers need to know and they start to realize there are many perspectives about appropriate courses of action.

 How do you define success for the students at the completion of an IQP?

 Seth: I measure success if they're able to articulate the complexity of problems and solutions for the sponsor beyond superficial or simple answers—and if they're able to construct an argument and bring to bear other kinds of data that support their recommendations.

 Student Interaction with Faculty and Sponsors at a Project Center

 How do you interact with the students while at the project center?